lebu26/GoForFPGA/README.md

 <table><tr><th colspan="4">Directory name</th><th>Decirption</th><th>project name in my account</th></tr><tr><td rowspan="20">testbench</td><td rowspan="2">data tranformation</td><td>Reco</td><td></td><td>data tranformation&nbsp;&nbsp;&nbsp;on Reco platform</td><td>fir_data_time</td></tr><tr><td>SDAccel</td><td></td><td>data tranformation&nbsp;&nbsp;&nbsp;on SDAccel platform</td><td></td></tr><tr><td rowspan="7">VectorDp</td><td rowspan="6">Reco</td><td>n20-non-opti</td><td>vector product with 20 support vectors on Reco platform with no optimization applied</td><td>svm_n20sv</td></tr><tr><td>n1_Dpipe</td><td>vector product with 1 support vector on Reco platform with default-pipeline design pattern</td><td>svm_self_pipe_1</td></tr><tr><td>n15_Dpipe</td><td>vector product with 15 support vectors on Reco platform with default-pipeline design pattern</td><td>svm_2_another_pipe</td></tr><tr><td>n20_Dpipe</td><td>vector product with 20 support vectors on Reco platform with default-pipeline design pattern</td><td>svm_20sv_self_pipe</td></tr><tr><td>n20_Upipe</td><td>vector product with 20 support vector on Reco platform with user-defined-pipeline design pattern</td><td>svm_20_user_pipe</td></tr><tr><td>data time</td><td>data tranformation time for the vector product algorithm on Reco</td><td>svm_data</td></tr><tr><td>SDAccel</td><td>pipeline</td><td>vector product with 20 support vectors on SDAccel platform with default optimization applied</td><td></td></tr><tr><td rowspan="6">FIR</td><td rowspan="4">Reco</td><td>non-opti</td><td>FIR filter of order 10 on Reco with default optimization</td><td>fir_no_opti</td></tr><tr><td>n10_pipe</td><td>FIR filter of order 10 on Reco with user-defined design pattern optimization</td><td>FIR_n10_pipe</td></tr><tr><td>n20_pipe</td><td>FIR filter of order 20 on Reco with user-defined design pattern optimization</td><td>FIR_n20_pipe</td></tr><tr><td>n30_pipe</td><td>FIR filter of order 30 on Reco with user-defined design pattern optimization</td><td>FIR_n30_pipe</td></tr><tr><td rowspan="2">SDAccel</td><td>no opti</td><td>FIR filter of order 10 on SDAccel with default optimization</td><td></td></tr><tr><td>pipeline</td><td>FIR filter of order 10 on SDAccel with pipeline optimization</td><td></td></tr><tr><td rowspan="5">Julia Set</td><td rowspan="3">Reco</td><td>non-opti</td><td>julia set generator on Reco with default optimization</td><td>julia_32_no_opti</td></tr><tr><td>tp10</td><td>julia set generator on Reco with thread pool optimization with 10 threads</td><td>julia_32_pipe</td></tr><tr><td>tp20</td><td>julia set generator on Reco with thread pool optimization with 20 threads</td><td>julia_32_thread20</td></tr><tr><td rowspan="2">SDAccel</td><td>non-opti</td><td>julai set generator on SDAccel with default optimization</td><td></td></tr><tr><td>pipeline</td><td>julai set generator on SDAccel with pipeline optimization</td><td></td></tr><tr><td>tools</td><td>loopUnrollMaker</td><td></td><td></td><td>completely unroll the loop user provided with the loop body and iteration</td><td></td></tr><tr><td></td><td>fir_generator</td><td></td><td></td><td>generate functions for a&nbsp;&nbsp;pipelined FIR filter with reqired order, data type, and coefficients</td><td></td></tr><tr><td></td><td>TpMaker</td><td></td><td></td><td>generate functions for a thread pool with the number of thread and target function body.</td><td></td></tr></table>

+## How to run the SDAccel project
+Firstly You will need to follow [this project](https://github.com/Xilinx/SDAccel_Examples/wiki/Create,-configure-and-test-an-AWS-F1-instance) to configure the develop environment for SDAccel.

+* Option 1: rebuild the project from the source code.
+After the Centos system is settled and the SDx GUI system is open.
+Create a new sdx project with the `xilinx_aws-vu9p-f1-04261818_dynamic_5_0.xpfm` platform and select the vector add example.
+After the vector add example project is created, copy the source code from this repository to replace the code in the example.
+Then build the project to get the xclbin file for FPGA and .exe file for cpu.
+Afterward, build the AFI use the xclbin file.

+* Option2 : Build the AFI directly from the `xxx.xclbin` file.
+After the SDAccel enviroment is settled, upload the corresponding `xclbin` file and the `.exe` file to a folder.
+Then use the same intruction in this [page](https://github.com/Xilinx/SDAccel_Examples/wiki/Create,-configure-and-test-an-AWS-F1-instance) for building AFI and deployment.

+Finally, after the AFI is built, deploy to the FPGA according to the instruction in [page](https://github.com/Xilinx/SDAccel_Examples/wiki/Create,-configure-and-test-an-AWS-F1-instance) for deployment.
+Note that the "helloworld" command mentiond in the page should be replaced by the "xxx.exe" file.

+## How to use tools for Reco optimization
+The most significant contribution of this project are the design patterns proposed in the paper.
+These C++ tools are just used to duplicate the code in the case that mannually type the code is tedious.

+* The DPipeMaker is used to make the default pipeline structure of vector product testbench with the fixed number of iteration.
+* The loopUnrollMaker is used to completely unroll a loop with the fixed number of the iteration.
+* The fir_generator will generate the FIR filter with the user-defined pipeline structure.
+* The Tpmaker will generate a top level function for the thread poool pattern optimized program with the desired number of threads

+The way of using these tool is to compile the `xxx.h` file with `xxx.cpp` file with gcc or IDE like visual studio.
+The corresponding arguments in the main function in the `xxx.cpp` file can be replaced by your program body and desired parameters.